List of The Shapeshifter characters: Daxesh "Dax" Robert Jones

-From then on Dax is The Shapeshifter and it is not long before Owen (one of the COLA club teachers and the man Dax looks up to most in the world) comes to get him; using a liquid known as the 'triple eight' to panic Dax into Shapeshifting in the shed.
-Soon after (Once Owen has explained and apologised) Dax is whisked away to Tregarren College to meet the other COLAs and become one of the students, the only Shapeshifter after the death of wolf boy.
+From then on Dax is The Shapeshifter and it is not long before Owen (one of the COLA club teachers) comes to get him; using a liquid known as the 'triple eight' to panic Dax, Owen forces Dax to shapeshift into a fox again.
+Soon after (once Owen has explained and apologised) Dax is whisked away to Tregarren College to meet the other COLAs and become one of the students, the only Shapeshifter after the death of the wolf boy.

-Many events unfold after this leading into another four books, five in total in which Dax develops his shapeshifting skills.
-Throughout the events of the five books we eventually learn that a Shapeshifter can take on only three forms and that Dax's mum an effective 'alien' was also a shapeshifter.
+Many events unfold after this leading into another five books, in which Dax develops his shapeshifting skills.
+Throughout the events of the five books we eventually learn that a Shapeshifter can take on only three forms and that Dax's mother, an effective 'alien', was also a shapeshifter.
 Dax can become three different animals by the end of the five book; these being: